queueit/KnownUser.V3.PHP/README.md

 	header("Pragma: no-cache");
 	//end

-        //Send the user to the queue - either becuase hash was missing or becuase is was invalid header('Location: '.$result->redirectUrl);
+        //Send the user to the queue - either because hash was missing or because it was invalid header('Location: '.$result->redirectUrl);
         die();
     }
     if(!empty($queueittoken))
     {
-		//Request can continue - we remove queueittoken form querystring parameter to avoid sharing of user specific token header('Location: '.str_replace("?queueittoken=".$queueittoken,"",  getFullRequestUri()));
+		//Request can continue - we remove queueittoken from querystring parameter to avoid sharing of user specific token header('Location: '.str_replace("?queueittoken=".$queueittoken,"",  getFullRequestUri()));
 		die();
     }